Josh Johnson (quarterback): Denver Broncos

 On March 18, 2022, Johnson signed with the Denver Broncos.
 He was released on August 30, 2022, and signed to the practice squad the next day.
 On October 22, 2022, Johnson was elevated to the team's active roster following an injury to starting quarterback Russell Wilson.

 San Francisco 49ers (fourth stint)

 On December 4, 2022, Johnson was signed to the 49ers active roster after a foot injury to quarterback Jimmy Garoppolo.
-On January 29, 2023, Johnson played in the NFC Championship Game against the Philadelphia Eagles in relief of injured quarterback Brock Purdy, who tore his ulnar collateral ligament.
+On January 29, 2023, Johnson played in his first playoff game in the NFC Championship Game against the Eagles in relief of injured quarterback Brock Purdy, who tore his ulnar collateral ligament.
 Johnson exited the game after sustaining a concussion in the third quarter and was replaced by the injured Purdy.
 He completed 7 passes on 13 attempts for 74 yards with a lost fumble in the 31–7 loss.

+Baltimore Ravens (third stint)

+On May 22, 2023, Johnson signed with the Ravens.
+He was released on August 29, but was re-signed two days later.
+The Ravens released Johnson for a second time on September 23, but again re-signed him two days later.
+He was the third-string quarterback behind Lamar Jackson and Tyler Huntley and did not make an appearance during the regular season or postseason.

+On March 14, 2024, Johnson re-signed with the Ravens.
+He ended up being second on the depth chart behind Jackson after Huntley signed with the Cleveland Browns during the offseason.
+His first action of the season came in the fourth quarter of Week 4 in a 35–10 blowout win over the Buffalo Bills.
+He handed off to Derrick Henry twice before throwing a one-yard pass to him with the drive ending with a punt.
+Johnson appeared in his fifth game of 2024 against the Houston Texans on December 25.

+Washington Commanders (second stint)

+In 2025, Johnson rejoined the Washington franchise, now renamed the Washington Commanders, signing a one-year contract on April 11.